febo/p-token-migration/README.md

 ## Overview

 The simulation consists of starting a test validator running SPL Token and `10` "clients" submitting transfer transactions.
 After `10` seconds, the feature is activated and the token program is upgraded to `p-token`.
-At the upgrade point, some transactions are expected to fail since the program is in `DelayVisibility` mode for one slot.
+At the upgrade point, some transactions are expected to fail since the program is in `DelayVisibility` mode for one slot but should quickly resume.

 ## How to use the CLI